New Zealand Customs Service: Responsibilities

 A container x-ray inspection unit at Ports of Auckland.

-Customs is a law enforcement agency in its own right, and is responsible for intercepting contraband, and checks international travellers and their baggage, as well as cargo and mail, for banned or prohibited items.
-Contrary to popular belief, it is not responsible for biosecurity items such as food and other agricultural items declared at ports of entry - this is the responsibility for the Ministry for Primary Industries.
+Customs is a law enforcement agency in its own right, and is responsible for intercepting contraband and checking international travelers and their baggage, as well as cargo and mail, for banned or prohibited items.
+Contrary to popular belief, it is not responsible for biosecurity items such as food and other agricultural items declared at ports of entry - this is the responsibility of the Ministry for Primary Industries.
 Customs is also responsible for assessing and collecting Customs duties, excise taxes and Goods and Services Tax on imports and protecting New Zealand businesses against illegal trade.
 It is second only to the Inland Revenue Department for the amount of revenue it collects for the New Zealand Government.
 It exercises controls over restricted and prohibited imports and exports, including objectionable material (such as child sex abuse images), drugs, firearms and hazardous waste and also collects import and export data.

 Customs is responsible for documentation of all imports and exports (in 2006/7 this was 47 million imports and 33 million exports).
-Since 1999 all documentation to Customs has been electronic.

-Customs works closely with New Zealand's other border agencies, the Ministry for Primary Industries, the Aviation Security Service (AvSec) and Immigration New Zealand.
+Since 1999, all documentation to Customs has been electronic.
+They also closely work with New Zealand's other border agencies, the Ministry for Primary Industries, the Aviation Security Service (AvSec) and Immigration New Zealand.
 It also works very closely with the New Zealand Police and the Organised and Financial Crime Agency of New Zealand in joint operations involving the importation of drugs, and with the Department of Conservation on the management of items that are subject to CITES.

-Customs established the Trade Single Window in 2013 to provide a single place to lodge import and export documents with all of New Zealand Government.

-Whilst an unarmed agency, some Customs officers are authorised to carry handcuffs and make arrests in relation to offences relating to the importation of drugs and other prohibited goods.
+Customs established the Trade Single Window in 2013 to provide a single place to lodge import and export documents with the New Zealand Government.
+Whilst an unarmed agency, some Customs officers are authorized to carry handcuffs.
+All officers can make arrests in relation to offences relating to the importation of drugs and other prohibited goods.